borh-lab/lexi-align/README.md

 ### Performance

-Here are some preliminary results on the test EN-SL subset of XL-WA:
+Here are some preliminary results on the test EN-SL subset of XL-WA (using the older 0.1.0 version):

 #### gpt-4o-2024-08-06 (1shot) (seed=42)